-- Defendant Kathe A. Sackler was a member of Purdue's board from 1990 43. through 2018.
+- 47. Defendant Mortimer D.A.
+Sackler has been a member of Purdue's Board since 1993.
+He resides in New York.
+Mortimer is a director and the president of the Mortimer and Jacqueline Sackler Foundation, and a director and the vice president and treasurer of the Mortimer D. Sackler Foundation, Inc., both of which are New York Not-for-Profit Corporations. - 48.
+Defendant Kathe A. Sackler was a member of Purdue's board from 1990 through 2018.
 She resides in New York and Connecticut.
-Kathe is a director and president of the Shack Sackler Foundation, a director and vice president and secretary of the Mortimer D. Sackler Foundation Inc. and is a governor of the New York Academy of Sciences, all three of which are New York Not-for-Profit Corporations. - Defendant Ilene Sackler Lefcourt was a member of Purdue's board between 1990 and 2018.
+Kathe is a director and president of the Shack Sackler Foundation, a director and vice president and secretary of the Mortimer D. Sackler Foundation Inc. and is a governor of the New York Academy of Sciences, all three of which are New York Not-for-Profit Corporations. - 49.
+Defendant Ilene Sackler Lefcourt was a member of Purdue's board between 1990 and 2018.
 She resides in New York.
-She is a director of Columbia University and is the president of the Sackler Lefcourt Center for Child Development Inc., both of which are New York Not-for-Profit Corporations. - 45.
-Defendant David A. Sackler was a member of Purdue's board from 2012 through 2018.
-He resides in New York. - 46.
+She is a director of Columbia University and is the president of the Sackler Lefcourt Center for Child Development Inc., both of which are New York Not-for-Profit Corporations. - Defendant David A. Sackler was a member of Purdue's board from 2012 50. through 2018.
+He resides in New York. - 51.
 Defendant Beverly Sackler was a member of Purdue's board from 1993 through 2017.
 She resides in Connecticut.
-Beverly Sackler serves as a Director and the Secretary and Treasurer of the Raymond and Beverly Sackler Foundation, a New York Not-for-Profit Corporation. - 47.
+Beverly Sackler serves as a Director and the Secretary and Treasurer of the Raymond and Beverly Sackler Foundation, a New York Not-for-Profit Corporation. - 52.
 Defendant Theresa Sackler was a member of Purdue's board from 1993 through 2018.
-She resides in New York and the United Kingdom. - These individual Defendants used a number of known and unknown entities named as Defendants herein as vehicles to transfer funds from Purdue directly or indirectly to themselves.
-These include the following: - Defendant PLP Associates Holdings L.P., which is a Delaware limited 49. partnership and a limited partner of Purdue Holdings L.P.
-Its partners are PLP Associates Holdings Inc. and BR Holdings Associates L.P. - Defendant Rosebay Medical Company L.P., which is a Delaware limited 50. partnership ultimately owned by trusts for the benefit of one or more of the individual Defendants.
-Its general partner is Rosebay Medical Company, Inc., a citizen of Delaware and
+She resides in New York and the United Kingdom. - 53.
+These individual Defendants used a number of known and unknown entities named as Defendants herein as vehicles to transfer funds from Purdue directly or indirectly to themselves.
+These include the following:

-Connecticut.
-The Board of Directors of Rosebay medical Company, Inc. includes board members Richard S. Sackler and Jonathan D. Sackler.

-- Defendant Beacon Company, which is a Delaware general partnership 51. ultimately owned by trusts for the benefit of members of one or more of the individual Defendants. - 52.
-Defendant Doe Entities 1-10, which are unknown trusts, partnerships, companies, and/or other legal entities, which are ultimately owned and/or controlled by, and the identities of which are particularly within the knowledge of, one or more of the individual Defendants. - 53.
+- 54. Defendant PLP Associates Holdings L.P., is a Delaware limited partnership and a limited partner of Purdue Holdings L.P.
+Its partners are PLP Associates Holdings Inc. and BR Holdings Associates L.P. - 55.
+Defendant Rosebay Medical Company L.P., is a Delaware limited partnership ultimately owned by trusts for the benefit of one or more of the individual Defendants.
+Its general partner is Rosebay Medical Company, Inc., a citizen of Delaware and Connecticut.
+The Board of Directors of Rosebay Medical Company, Inc. includes board members Richard S. Sackler and Jonathan D. Sackler. - 56.
+Defendant Beacon Company, is a Delaware general partnership ultimately owned by trusts for the benefit of members of one or more of the individual Defendants. - 57.
+Defendant Doe Entities 1-10, are unknown trusts, partnerships, companies, and/or other legal entities, which are ultimately owned and/or controlled by, and the identities of which are particularly within the knowledge of, one or more of the individual Defendants. - 58.
 The foregoing individual Defendants are referred to collectively as "the Sacklers."
-The foregoing entities they used as vehicles to transfer funds from Purdue directly or indirectly to themselves are referred to as "the Sackler Entities."
+The foregoing entities used the Sacklers as vehicles to transfer funds from Purdue directly or indirectly to themselves are referred to as "the Sackler Entities."
 Together, the Sacklers and the Sackler Entities are referred to collectively as "the Sackler Defendants."